alvin-tosh/Infosec-and-Hacking-Scripts/README.md

       * If you have any dope new scripts you use/Or a shoutout let me know as well/ Contribute; I am always looking for new scripts 😁

-      - For more instroctions into docker usage, check out the organization to get a betterunderstanding on how to use the image
+      - For more instroctions into docker usage, check out the organization to get a better understanding on how to use the image
+      - docker pull ghcr.io/algorithm-model-research/infosec-and-hacking-scripts:main
+      - docker pull ghcr.io/ronaldsonbellande/infosec-and-hacking-scripts:main

 <img src="3105anoncover.gif" height="500" width="1750" >